Saranye100/quizapplication/README.md

 2. Open index.html in a browser to start the quiz.
 3. The application fetches quiz questions from the questions.json file and displays them on the page.

+### Form Submission Behavior
+The **Submit** button is only enabled once all the questions have been answered.
+This ensures that users complete all required fields before submission.

    How to Use

 1. Start the Quiz: